 The number of vulnerable systems within these countries is likely dependent on the adoption of certain technologies rather than policy initiatives.
 For example, the United States is more vulnerable to F5 and Citrix because these technologies are used more frequently in the U.S. than in other countries.

-Table 5: BitSight View into Four Major Remote Access Vulnerabilities, By Country
+Table 5: Bitsight View into Four Major Remote Access Vulnerabilities, By Country

 The NSA alert should raise alarms inside organizations around the world and help them prioritize remediation for these critical vulnerabilities.
 Organizations must act now to gain visibility into these vulnerabilities within their own organization, as well as their supply chain partners.
 By identifying and mitigating these critical risks across their ecosystem, they can reduce the risk of becoming the next victim of a state-sponsored cyber attack.

-To learn how BitSight can help you manage these and other risks to your organization and your third party ecosystem, contact us for a demo and receive your complimentary vendor portfolio risk report to see where your vendor cyber risks are and how it could affect your cyber risk rating.
+To learn how Bitsight can help you manage these and other risks to your organization and your third party ecosystem, contact us for a demo and receive your complimentary vendor portfolio risk report to see where your vendor cyber risks are and how it could affect your cyber risk rating.